KellzCodes/Java-Practice/Foundations/3. Classes and Objects/README.md

 ```

 Within ```main()```, we called the ```numberOfTires()``` method on ```myCar```.
 Since the method returns an ```int``` value of 4, we store the value 4 in an integer variable called ```numTires```.
 If we printed ```numTires```, we would see ```4```.

+Example code can be found in the [Methods-Returns](https://github.com/keldavis/Java-Practice/tree/master/Foundations/3.%20Classes%20and%20Objects/Methods-Returns) folder.

 ### The toString Method